 Park activities: Naturalists give daily programs in the amphitheater.
 There's a visitor center with displays about the park flora, fauna, geology and history, plus a park store.

 The Friends of the Sleeping Giant host special weekends, such as the Festival of the Giant in August, which includes a corn roast, sand-castle contest, games and a pancake breakfast.

 On the first weekend of March, cross-country skiers come for the Sleeping Giant Loppet.

 Hiking: Bring mosquito repellent and hiking boots for walking on the rocky and root-choked trails.

-You'll get only a rudimentary trail map with the visitor guide; the Friends of Sleeping Giant sell a much more useful map for $10.45.
+You'll get only a rudimentary trail map with the visitor guide; the Friends of Sleeping Giant sell a much more useful map.

 Backpacking sites line the trails.
 Some people camp in Tee Harbour or Lehtinen's Bay and make day hikes to the Knees, Chest and Head of the Giant.

 Other fine trails include the 1.5-kilometer Ravine Lake Nature Trail loop and the trail to Middlebrun Bay on Lake Superior, where some families like to spend the day swimming and playing on the unusual red beach outcroppings.

 The trail to Middlebrun Bay is about half the 4.2 kilometer one-way distance of the trail, which extends to Finlay Bay but isn't all that scenic.
 The map shows a campsite at Finlay Bay, but it was nearly nonexistent.